Portrait from the History of the Republican Party of Indiana, 1899.

 Born in Martin County, Indiana on March 23, 1867, Fredonia E. Holloway was the son of the Rev. James B. Holloway and Eleanor Jackman, who had immigrated to Indiana from Ohio some years previously.
 Research is also inconclusive as to why Holloway received the unusual first name "Fredonia", as the Holloway family has no connection to the town of Fredonia, New York mentioned in the opening to this article.
 "Fred" Holloway, as some sources list him, attended school in Martin County and later enrolled at the Ft.
 Worth University in Indiana.

-Holloway eventually left school to pursue a career in law, studying in various law offices in 1884-1885.
+Following the completion of his education, Hollway began to pursue a career in law, studying in various law offices in 1884-1885.
 He returned to his studies soon a short while later and later became engaged in newspaper work, serving as a reporter on the staff of the Ft.
 Worth Gazette.
 In 1888 Holloway journeyed to California where he began attending the University of California.
 He eventually encountered money troubles and was forced to leave his studies behind, and in 1891 relocated to Chicago where he engaged in real estate.
 That same year he married Ms. Adelaide Ruth Compton, and it is unknown at this time if any children were born to them.